-Feeling like you lack autonomy, access to resources, and a say in decisions that impact your professional life can take a toll on your well-being.
+Feeling like you lack autonomy, access to resources, and a say in decisions that impact your professional life can affect your well-being.

-If you find yourself feeling out of control, step back and ask yourself, “What exactly is causing me to feel this way?”
+If you feel out of control, step back and ask yourself, “What exactly is causing me to feel this way?”

 Are the priorities within your workplace constantly shifting so you can never get ahead?

-Or do you simply not have enough predictability in terms of your physical or people resources to effectively perform your job?
+Or do you lack enough predictability regarding your physical or people resources to perform your job effectively?